GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 For non-essential permissions not triggered by a gesture, the prompt no longer intrudes on the site contents, and does not insist on an immediate decision.
 The user can ignore the request chip until they have enough information to make a decision.

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/sLmK0PKtJzSLegl7VBLM.png", alt="Flow diagram going from padlock to the geolocation prompt, which, if dismissed, results in the 'geolocation blocked' icon, which, after a four second delay, is finally replaced with the padlock again.", width="800", height="292" %}

 #### Without interaction